Jiseeeh/Jiseeeh/README.md

 ### Hi there 👋
 - 🔭 An Information Technology Student
-- 🌱 I’m currently learning javascript, react native, html and css
+- 🌱 I’m currently learning javascript, react, html and css
 - ⚡ Fun fact: I like dogs